Variable Types

 An input to the main model in CSDL can be thought of as an entry point

-to the resulting simulation, like an argument to the main
+to the resulting simulation, like an argument to the main function in

 C.